 The Tribe’s CCDF program can cover costs associated with the following:

-- Child Care- Licensed Facility, licensed family/group home, or in home care by a relative provider
+- Child Care- Licensed Facility or licensed family/group home

 - Early Learning tuition-State Licensed Center/Program/School must be under Kindergarten grade level